ccri/cloud-local/README.md

 * Hadoop DFS:  http://localhost:50070
 * Job Tracker: http://localhost:8088

+### A Second Pass

+If you've already run things once, and don't want to wait for the downloads again, you can set the `CLOUD_LOCAL_PKGS` variable as a path to a directory with the relevant tarballs.
+Then, when you `init` a new cloud-local, the files will just be copied.

 ## Getting Help

 Options for using `cloud-local.sh` can be found by calling: